nikhilgorantla/pythonPrograming/README.md

 =================================================================================

-# Some Python Programs:
+# Some Useful Python Programs:
 ```
 1.maxuid.py
 2.largestUID.sh  -- Shell script
 3.fileCheck.py
 4.Checking a file implementation in shell
 5.More Pythonic way of checking file
+6.Creating a tar archive
+7.tarFilev2.py

 ```